Consulting on a New CIF Strategic Plan

 On March 15, the final draft plan was posted for a two week comment period.
 At its completion, staff incorporated feedback submitted by stakeholders to create a proposed final plan.

-On Tuesday, April 16, 2019, the CIF Committee resolved to accept the proposed final CIF Strategic Plan.
-This proposed final document will be forwarded to RPRA for final approval in May.
+On Tuesday, April 16, 2019, the CIF Committee resolved to accept the proposed final CIF Three-Year Strategic Plan (2019 – 2021) and on June 27, 2019 it was approved by the RPRA Board of Directors.

 We thank all those who participated in the consultation and provided input toward development of this plan.